 Mythology Gag: While there are often indirect references to the original series in any given show, they often take this an step further by using the sound effects of the original series; this can range from the White Base's alert klaxon, to various booster/vernier sounds, to the classic "Pfeeew!" of the RX-78-2's beam rifle.

-Novelization: All of anime series except Gundam X has at least one.
-Beltochika's Children is rather amusing case, it was originally Tomino's rejected plot of Char's Counterattack which, in turn, is adaption of Tomino's novel Hi-Streamer.
+Novelization: All of the anime series except Gundam X has at least one.
+Beltochika's Children is rather amusing case; it was originally Tomino's rejected plot of Char's Counterattack which, in turn, is adapted from Tomino's novel Hi-Streamer.
 In other word, it's novelization of The Film of the Book, with all three by same author!

 Nuclear Option: Notable for averting the Nuclear Weapons Taboo.
 The UC and CE timelines, in particular, are fond of throwing nukes around.
 UC generally treats them as dangerous and powerful weapons but not necessarily evil incarnate (the good guys use illegally obtained nuclear missiles on at least one occasion), while CE is rather less forgiving.